crosire/reshade-shaders/REFERENCE.md

 		//   EQUAL, NEQUAL or NOTEQUAL
 		//   LESS, GREATER, LEQUAL or LESSEQUAL, GEQUAL or GREATEREQUAL StencilFunc = ALWAYS;

+		// The reference value used with the stencil function.
+		StencilRef = 0;

 		// The operation  to  perform  on  the stencil  buffer when  the
 		// stencil  test passed/failed or stencil passed  but depth test